 Considered as the most difficult of all GTOC problems released so far, the original plan from the organiser was even more ambitious having the spacecraft depart from the Earth rather than from Jupiter sphere of influence.

 The second ranked trajectory, found by a team from the European Space Agency, used an entirely different strategy switching moon very frequently rather than mapping a moon at a time, and yet reached a very similar objective value.

 It is debated whether the theoretical maximim score of 324 can be reached.

-After the competition a solution scoring 316 was found by the team from the European Space Agency (and validated by Anastassios Petropoulos from JPL).
+In 2012 (December), shortly after the competition ended, a solution scoring 316/324 was found by the team from the European Space Agency (and validated by Anastassios Petropoulos from JPL).
 The Paper (pdf link) was accepted in the GECCO 2013 conference in Amsterdam and won the Gold Humies award, a prestigious recognition given to human competitive results found using evolutionary techniques.

 In 2014 (August) Yang Gao from the Technology and Engineering Center for Space Utilization, Chinese Academy of Sciences announced to have reached a 320/324 score.